Section detail

 Arising Out of Employment

-- An injury arises out of employment if it occurs while the worker is performing activities consistent with and required for, or reasonably related to, their employment.
+- An injury arises out of employment if it is the result of an activity that is reasonably related to, originates from, or is the result of the worker’s employment.

 - An injury may arise directly out of employment.